Skip to content

 The obligations apply to all who import CBAM goods.
 Imports mean any imports to EU from outside the EU, including e.g. imports of goods ordered online and imports of gifts.

-The goods listed here which are imported from outside the EU comprise CBAM goods.
-The Commission requires a report on their emissions in the CBAM Transitional Registry.
+The goods listed here which are imported from outside the EU comprise CBAM goods:.

 • certain iron and steel goods